McClelland, Pollard to join Division I Men’s Basketball Committee in September | NCAA.com

 Pollard, who Wednesday was named one of the winners of NACDA’s Under Armour Athletic Directors of the Year, has been at Iowa State since 2005.
 He is the second Iowa State athletics director to serve on the committee; Gene Smith was a member during the 1999-2000 season.

 Under Pollard’s leadership, the Cyclones have earned a spot in the NCAA Division I Men’s Basketball Championship six times in the past seven seasons, earning a No. 5 seed in 2017, a four seed in 2016 and a No. 3 seed in 2014 and 2015.
 Iowa State advanced to the round of 32 in 2012, 2013 and 2017 and reached the Sweet 16 in the 2014 and 2016 tournaments.
+Across all of its sports, Iowa State has upgraded its facilities and achieved all-time program bests academically, and is one of two schools to average at least 50,000 football fans, 14,000 men’s basketball fans and 9,000 women’s basketball fans in each of the past seven seasons.

 TOURNEY TIME?
 Every conference tournament schedule